 2 tablespoons finely chopped fresh parsley, for garnish

 Heat the olive oil in a heavy-bottomed saucepan or pot with a lid.
 Add the chili flakes, followed by the halved tomatoes and a sprinkle of salt.
 Let cook over medium-high heat, stirring, for 1-2 minutes.
 Add the garlic, reduce heat to medium-low and cook, stirring occasionally, for 5-6 minutes, or until the tomatoes have softened and oozed all their juices.
+Add the tomato paste and corn kernels and stir to combine.

 Meanwhile, bring a pot of salted water to a boil and drop in the pasta.
 Rinse and scrub the clams and keep at hand.